leonid-in-github/Book-Library-ASP.NET-Core-MVC/README.txt

-Deploy
-1. Run solution in visual studio 2019.
+Run solution in visual studio.